-The Battelle National Biodefense Institute (BNBI) and Frederick County Public Schools yesterday announced the recipients of $50,000 in teacher challenge grants for science, technology, engineering and math (STEM) education.
+The Battelle National Biodefense Institute (BNBI) and Frederick County Public Schools have recognized the recipients of $50,000 in teacher challenge grants for science, technology, engineering and math (STEM) education.

-Representatives from BNBI and FCPS went to six schools to surprise nine teachers with the news that their STEM proposals had been selected as winners.
-This year’s challenge grants ranged from $4,624-$14,012.
+Representatives from BNBI and FCPS went to nine schools last Friday to surprise 15 teachers and their students with the news that their STEM proposals had been selected as winners.
+This year’s challenge grants ranged from $1,200 to $14,998.

-The six winning proposals came from the following schools:
+The nine winning proposals came from the following schools:

-- Lincoln Elementary School – Panther STEM Lab
+- Woodsboro Elementary - PK STEM Exploration Center

 The Battelle National Biodefense Institute, LLC is a nonprofit Maryland company.
 BNBI is a wholly owned subsidiary of Battelle.
 Since 2006 BNBI has operated and managed the National Biodefense Analysis and Countermeasures Center, located on Fort Detrick, for the U.S. Department of Homeland Security Science and Technology Directorate as a federally funded research and development center.